pendanyeh/Docker/README.md

 - WSL 2 (Windows Subsystem for Linux v2) must be installed and enabled
 - Virtualization enabled in BIOS (Intel VT-x or AMD-V)
 - At least 4 GB RAM (8 GB or more recommended)
-- Hyper-V and Containers features enabled in Windows
+- Hyper-V and Containers features are enabled in Windows

 **Docker Desktop on macOS**